Resident Profiles

 Huimin "Amy" Sim, M.D.

-Why I chose to come to TTUHSC El Paso for residency: It is a well-structured program with varieties of pathology and vast clinical exposure.
+Why I chose to come to Texas Tech Health El Paso for residency: It is a well-structured program with varieties of pathology and vast clinical exposure.
 The faculty members are approachable, friendly and supportive.
-I’m really excited about the residency training at TTUHSC El Paso and becoming a full-fledged neurologist.
+I’m really excited about the residency training at Texas Tech Health El Paso and becoming a full-fledged neurologist.

 Favorite things about El Paso: Mexican food and sunny weather.